rishiiih/Ecommerce-Follow-Along/README.md

 ✅ Reinforced Understanding of Redux Flow
 This milestone reinforced practical knowledge of using dispatch, actions, and selectors to manage and access global state in a React-Redux application.

+## Milestone 33 Progress 🔐

+✅ Installed jsonwebtoken Package
+Installed the jsonwebtoken library using NPM to handle token creation for user authentication.

+✅ JWT Token Generation
+Used the jwt.sign() method to create a JWT token containing the user's email and ID as payload.
+This helps in securely identifying users.

+✅ Token Expiry Setup
+Configured the token with a maxAge parameter to set an expiration time, enhancing security by limiting the token’s validity period.

+✅ Stored JWT in Cookies
+Stored the generated JWT token inside an HTTP cookie using the response object.
+This ensures the token is sent with future requests and can be accessed server-side.

+✅ Hands-On with Authentication
+This milestone deepened understanding of token-based authentication and secure cookie storage, which are critical for building secure, authenticated applications.